BellevueCollege/CtcApi/README.md

     * **CtcODS.nuspec** - settings for [NuGet package creation](docs.nuget.org/docs/creating-packages/creating-and-publishing-a-package).
     * **CtcOdsApi.shfbproj** - project file for the [Sandcastle documentation compiler](https://sandcastle.codeplex.com/).
 See also these [notes on setting up and using Sandcastle](http://bit.ly/projdoc).
     * **mkpkg.cmd** - command-line script to create a NuGet release package (using custom MSBuild target).

+## Acknowledgements

+I'd like to especially thank [Jeremy](https://github.com/bneg) as a co-creator of this library.
+Unfortunately, the history of his contributions were lost during an internal TFS migration between Team Collections.